 It's Not What Kyrie Irving Sees, It's How He Sees It

 He asks questions that aren't easily answered.
 Challenges as he improvises.
-With the East wide open, can the NBA’s most original thinker lead Boston to another NBA title?
-Part 2 of "Time Is Now"—B/R Mag’s look at the three players feeling the urgency in 2018-19.October 10, 2018
+With the East wide open, can the NBA’s most original thinker lead Boston to another title?
+Part 2 of "Time Is Now"—B/R Mag’s look at the three players feeling the urgency in 2018-19.IN BOSTONOctober 10, 2018

-BOSTON — On the night he became a Boston Celtic, Kyrie Irving danced.
+On the night he became a Boston Celtic, Kyrie Irving danced.

 He shook and he shimmied and he pulsated with delight, radiating joy with every step.